MarkTension/portfolio_react_spruce/src/markdowns/Tensen Park - Reflections on my music.md

 **Un-wholesome yoga music**

 Still, all my explorations/songs are not about experiencing *any* mind-state.
 Each song's aim is to accentuate beauty in its own way.
 Sometimes I jokingly explain to friends that my music is 'unwholesome-yoga-music'.
 I think yoga music is epitomised with the wholesome sounds played at yoga classes, creating a divine space of healing sounds to affirm the loving and warm nature of reality.
 When I listen to it, it feels like it tries to distill beauty to its pure form.
 I'm on board with this genre.
-However, in my music I like to bathe beauty in the context of uncertainty, chaos, and thick molasses of condensed experience that is loaded with meaning, yet hard to dissect.
+However, I also like to bathe in the beauty of uncertainty, chaos, and thick molasses of condensed experience that is loaded with meaning, yet hard to dissect.
 This is the un-wholesome part.
 In some way, each song creates a different vantage point to beauty by experiencing it from its own context of subtle going-on's.
 I like to see my songs as entire human life-times, instantiated to experience beauty in their own authentic way, often shrouded by all other aspects of life that give it context or stand in the way of it, which imbue life with its own unique flavour and meaning.

 **Methods**